sewebb/zonemaster.se/README.md

 Clone the repo and run `npm install`.
 To compile CSS and JS-files, run `npm run production`.
 There is also a watch task `npm start` if you need to monitor file changes.

 ## Deployment
-Stage: Commit and push to `develop` to deploy https://stagezonemaster.se.
-Deployment is done through Envoyer.
+* Stage: Commit and push to `develop` to deploy https://stage.zonemaster.se.
+Deployment is done automatically through Envoyer.
-Production: Merge develop to master and push.
+* Production: Merge develop to master and push.
 Log in to Envoyer and manually deploy the master branch.

 ## Nginx configuration